The DO area named after the city of the same name (Toro = bull) is located in the northern Spanish region Castile and Leon

 not far from the Portuguese border.
-East borders the DO Rueda
+The DO borders to the east Rueda

-on, the great river Duero crosses both areas.
-Toro is also referred to as "Tierra del Pan" (land of bread), because here are huge wheat fields.
-The vineyards cover about 4,000 hectares and are mostly in the valleys of the Guareña 600 to 750 meters above sea level.
-As early as the 13th century, wine was cultivated here by monks.
-In the city of Salamanca (south of the DO), the first Spanish university was relocated in 1215 (by Palencia), which gave a great boost to viticulture.
-The professors, students and not least the princes of the Church and the Spanish court greatly appreciated this wine.
-The area is named after the town of the same name, located on a rocky hill on the banks of the Duero.
+the great river Duero crosses both areas.
+Toro is also called "Tierra del Pan" (Land of Bread) because of the huge wheat fields.
+The vineyards cover around 4,000 hectares of vineyards and are mostly in the valleys of the Guareña at 600 to 750 meters above sea level.
+Winegrowing was practiced here by monks as early as the 13th century.
+The first Spanish university (from Palencia) was moved to the city of Salamanca (outside the DO) in the south in 1215, which gave great impetus to viticulture.
+The professors, students and not least the princes of the church and the Spanish court greatly appreciated this wine.
+The area is named after the town of the same name, which lies on a rocky hill on the banks of the Duero.

-The indigenous and only here growing red grape Tinta de Toro
+The indigenous and only growing red grape variety here Tinta de Toro

-(Former Tempranillo) occupies 70% of the vineyard, the rest is planted by the red Garnacha Tinta and the white varieties Malvasia and Verdejo.
-The red wines, which are usually matured in barriques, must contain at least 75% Tinta del Toro, but they are mostly produced in a pure variety.
-The deep-dark, extract-rich wines have strong but soft tannins.
-Due to the warm, dry climate, the grapes reach the highest maturity and thus the wines in natural fermentation up to 15% vol alcohol content.
-Due to the wine quality Ribera del Duero
+(Archetype of Tempranillo) occupies 70% of the vineyard area, the rest is planted with the red Garnacha Tinta and the white varieties Malvasia and Verdejo.
+The red wines, which are mostly aged in barrels, must contain at least 75% Tinta del Toro, but they are largely produced by type.
+The deep dark, extract-rich wines have strong but soft tannins.
+Due to the warm, dry climate, the grapes reach maximum ripeness and, as a result, the wines ferment naturally up to 15% vol alcohol.
+Because of the wine quality Ribera del Duero

-The Toro red wines are called "Spanish wine miracle”.
-The also classified as DO Rosé and white wines are produced only in very small quantities and should rather be drunk young.
+the Toro red wines are known as the “Spanish wine miracle”.
+The rosé and white wines, also classified as DO, are only produced in very small quantities and should rather be drunk young.